ivsg-psu/FeatureExtraction_DataClean_BreakDataIntoLaps/README.md

 **Basic Support Functions**
 <ul>
 	<li>
     fcn_Laps_plotLapsXY.m : This function plots the laps.
+For example, the function was used to make the plot below of the last Sample laps.
     <br>
     <img src=".\Images\fcn_Laps_plotLapsXY.png" alt="fcn_Laps_plotLapsXY picture" width="400" height="300">
     </li>
 	<li>
     fcn_Laps_fillSampleLaps.m : This function allows users to create dummy data to test lap functions.
-The test laps are difficult including situatios where laps loop back onto itself (repeatedly) and/or with separate looping structures.
+The test laps are in general difficult situations, including scenarios where laps loop back onto themself and/or with separate looping structures.
 These challenges show that the library can work on varying and complicated data sets.
 NOTE: within this function, commented out typically, there is code to allow users to draw their own lap test cases.
     <br>
     <img src=".\Images\fcn_Laps_fillSampleLaps.png" alt="fcn_Laps_fillSampleLaps picture" width="400" height="300">
     </li>
     <li>
     fcn_Laps_plotZoneDefinition.m : Plots any type of zone, allowing user-defined colors.
 For example, the figure below shows a radial zone for the start, and a line segment for the end.
+For the line segment, an arrow is given that indicates which direction the segment must be crossed in order for the condition to be counted.
     <br>
     <img src=".\Images\fcn_Laps_plotZoneDefinition.png" alt="fcn_Laps_plotZoneDefinition picture" width="400" height="300">
     </li>